ryanjob42/polyhedral_notes/Integer Set Library (ISL)/ComplexISLBindings.md

 At the time of writing, the JNI Mapper does not have a way to directly generate code for this situation.
 To get access to this function, we performed the following high-level steps:

+1. Update the JNI map file to define:
-1. Create a data structure for holding all three of these matrices.
+    1. A new data structure for holding all three of these matrices.
-2. Create a new C function that calls isl's left Hermite function, wraps the results in the new data structure, and returns that.
+    2. Custom C functions that call isl's left Hermite function, wrap the results in the new data structure, and return that.
-3. Update the JNI map file accordingly so we have access to the new function in Java.
+    3. New bindings in the `ISLMatrix` Java class to the custom C function.
+2. Re-generate the JNI mapping.
+3. Make some manual changes to:
+    1. Define a C struct for the new data structure.
+    2. Define the custom C functions.
+    3. Fix the Makefiles so everything gets compiled correctly.
+4. Compile the updated bindings.

 ## Updating the JNI Map File
 The first step is to update the JNI map file to describe the changes you want to make.